vishwaparekh/SCOUT/README.md

 ![image](https://user-images.githubusercontent.com/49832962/139417598-e520e5ee-7fa7-4a79-9dff-cc75ef0effa7.png)

-# Algorithm - 2 (For Capital Letters)
+## Algorithm - 2 (For Highlighted words)
 The same algorithm is applied for capital keywords.
 As capital words have more priority because titles and important words are in the capital for the whole PDF.

 ![image](https://user-images.githubusercontent.com/49832962/139417800-22e66403-0a38-4ec2-b567-81eaaa00f3c5.png)

-# Algorithm - 3 (Nearest keywords algorithm)
+## Algorithm - 3 (Nearest keywords algorithm)
 We made a dictionary that can store the index of keywords.
 Let dictionary be dict

 GOAL:- goal is to find the page which possesses the nearest query keywords.
 For finding a score for a particular page the process is given below:

-- 5 pages are selected from previous frequency based algorithms
+- top 5 pages are selected from previous frequency based algorithms
 - Score is given to each page for the query using the nearest keyword algorithm.
 - In the nearest keyword algorithm , score is assigned to selected pages based on the minimum interval of indices where all possible keywords of the query are present.
 - If  a keyword is not present in the page then we simply exclude that keyword and score is normalized accordingly.